 Discover the scenes of history

 Discover the places where history is still alive.
 Important events of history played out here.
 Stroll through medieval Berlin in the Nikolaiviertel.
 Admire the beautiful palaces dating from Prussia’s glory days in Charlottenburg and Sanssouci.

 Industrial buildings and modern buildings tell a story about the rise of Berlin to a cosmopolitan city and of the golden twenties.
 The most striking construction of the city’s history is the Berlin Wall which divided the city for over 28 years.

-The Humboldt Forum is open - initially only digitally due to the Covid pandemic: An exciting new urban space waiting to be experienced on the vast site of the historic Hohenzollern Palace.
-With top-class art collections, exhibitions and workshops of ideas, Berlin will have an inspiring central public place for exchanging thoughts and holding discussions.
+An exciting new urban space waiting to be experienced on the vast site of the historic Hohenzollern Palace.
+With top-class art collections, exhibitions and workshops of ideas, Berlin has an inspiring central public place for exchanging thoughts and holding discussions.

 Hotel special: Includes 1 night free plus Berlin Welcome Card

 Enjoy our exclusive hotel deal – and get one night for free!
 Simply decide how long you want to stay: